joshuakohn12/AutomaticHyperlinkKeywords/README.md

     "Aenean": "https://www.dictionary.com/browse/aenean"
 }

-Use keywords.xml file to quickly change specific keywords & URL for a quick copy and paste for python array.
+Use keywords.xslx file to quickly change specific keywords & URL for a quick copy and paste for python array.

 Run code